-Medical/surgical rooms on the first and second floors are “acuity adaptable,” meaning they can be converted to critical care rooms should the need arise.
+Medical/surgical rooms on the fourth and fifth floors are “acuity adaptable,” meaning they can be converted to critical care rooms should the need arise.
 Two isolation rooms on each floor accommodate patients who must be kept separate from the general patient population due to a particular illness or vulnerability.

 Other highlights include:

 - Every patient room is single-occupancy with its own private bathroom with vanity, toilet and shower.
 The average room size is 310-square-feet.